 Tourism Big and Small

-The Lehigh Valley is known for high-profile attractions, such as Sands Casino and Resort, Dorney Park and ArtsQuest.
+The Lehigh Valley is known for high-profile attractions, such as Wind Creek Bethlehem, Dorney Park and ArtsQuest.
 However, there are also many smaller attractions such as wineries, museums and parks that attract people from outside the region and even from other states.

 There is opportunity to further engage the non-typical cultural attendees with the arts.
 There is also great potential for crossover between recreational, cultural and entertainment tourists and for collaboration between the organizations that support these assets.